 Here are some of the reasons why University of Waterloo was selected as one of Canada's Best Diversity Employers (2019):

-- University of Waterloo participated in the HeForShe campaign and committed to boosting participation in STEM experiences for girls, enhancing female faculty representation to 30% by 2020 (currently at 29.6%), and supporting the advancement of women to leadership roles
+- University of Waterloo participated in the HeForShe campaign and committed to boosting participation in STEM experiences for girls, enhancing female faculty representation to 30 per cent by 2020 (currently at 29.6 per cent), and supporting the advancement of women to leadership roles

 - University of Waterloo's Status of Women and Equity Committee created the Equity and Inclusivity Award to recognize a member or affiliate of the university community whose actions have demonstrated exemplary commitment to improving equity, inclusivity and diversity on campus